SAP/spartacus-docs/_pages/install/reference-app-structure.md

 ### Specific Feature Modules

 Ideally, one complete feature can be encapsulated into a specific feature module.
-It can contain both feature-related configurations, customizations, etc.
+The module can contain feature-related configurations as well as customizations.

-Example of feature module with lazy loaded configuration:
+The following is an example of a feature module with a lazy-loaded configuration:

 ```typescript
 import { NgModule } from '@angular/core';
 import { StoreFinderRootModule } from '@spartacus/storefinder/root';